Ioanna Sarantopoulou

-Ioanna Sarantopoulou (Greek: Ιωάννα Σαραντοπούλου; born 25 July 2000) is a Greek dispute resolution lawyer, etiquette consultant, model and beauty pageant titleholder.
-She won Miss Cosmo Greece 2025 and will represent Greece at the international beauty pageant Miss Cosmo 2025 in Vietnam.
+Ioanna Sarantopoulou (Greek: Ιωάννα Σαραντοπούλου) is a Greek beauty pageant titleholder, who won Miss Cosmo Greece 2025.
+She represented Greece at Miss Cosmo 2025 in Vietnam, where she reached the top 21.

-Early life
+Education

 Ioanna Sarantopoulou was born in Athens, Greece.
-She holds a Bachelor's degree in English Law (Bachelor of Laws - LL.B.) from King’s College London.
+She holds a Bachelor's degree in English Law (Bachelor of Laws - LL.B.) from King's College London.
 She graduated with First Class Honours.
 At the age of 20 she obtained a Master's degree (Master of Laws – LL.M.) from the National University of Singapore with a specialisation in International Arbitration & Dispute Resolution.

-She is a certified Social & Business Etiquette consultant, having received training from the British School of Excellence and the Swiss finishing school Institut Villa Pierrefeu.
+Sarantopoulou is a certified Social & Business Etiquette consultant, having received training from the British School of Excellence and the Swiss finishing school Institut Villa Pierrefeu.

-She speaks fluently five languages (English, Greek, Bulgarian, Spanish, French) and has intermediate knowledge of another two (Arabic and Italian).
+Sarantopoulou speaks fluently five languages (English, Greek, Bulgarian, Spanish, French) and has intermediate knowledge of another two (Arabic and Italian).

 She is also a classical pianist and a ballet dancer, since her early childhood.
-In her spare time, she elucidates her social concerns and expresses her feelings through the visual arts and the creation of curatorial projects.
+In her spare time, she is an artist.

 Pageantry

-Miss Cosmo Greece 2025

-She participated in the national beauty pageant Star Hellas - Miss Hellas - Miss Young in December 2024, where she won the title of Miss Cosmo Greece 2025.
-She was crowned by Konstantina Sotiriou (Miss Cosmo Greece 2024) and Ketut Permata Juliastrid (Miss Cosmo International 2024).
+Sarantopoulou participated in the national beauty pageant Star Hellas in December 2024, where she won the title of Miss Cosmo Greece 2025.
+She was crowned by Miss Cosmo Greece 2024 Konstantina Sotiriou and Miss Cosmo International 2024 Ketut Permata Juliastrid.

-Miss Cosmo International 2025

-She is the second representative of Greece at Miss Cosmo International, which will be held in the city of Ho Chi Minh in Vietnam in December 2025.
+She represented Greece and reached the top 21 at Miss Cosmo 2025 held in Ho Chi Minh City, Vietnam, on December 20, 2025.
+She also won the Women Leadership Award.